 1957 – 1961 Rometsch Lawrence Coupe

 Karosserie Friedrich Rometsch was a German coachbuilding company founded in 1924.
 After WWII Rometsch wanted to build an affordable alternative to the expensive sports cars then available and the Volkswagen Beetle chassis was chosen as the starting point.
-The Rometsch Volkswagens were entirely hand-built over a steel frame with wood pillars covered by a lightweight aluminum skin.
+The Rometsch Volkswagens were entirely hand-built over a steel frame with wood pillars covered by a lightweight aluminum skin that was skillfully designed to fit the new shape.
 Production began in 1950 with two models: a coupe and a convertible, both designed by Johannes Beeskow.

 The updated model, which was introduced in 1957, was designed by Bert Lawrence.
 A furniture designer by trade Lawrence’s version was heavily influenced by the American styling trends of the era.
 The Lawrence model was available as a coupe and convertible, with production continuing until 1961.